pagkly/Zed/Investopedia3/Earnings Per Share (EPS).md

 To calculate a company's EPS, the balance sheet and income statement are used to find the period-end number of common shares, dividends paid on preferred stock (if any), and the net income or earnings.
 It is more accurate to use a weighted average number of common shares over the reporting term because the number of shares can change over time.

-Any stock dividends or splits that occur must be reflected in the calculation of the weighted average number of [shares outstanding](https://www.investopedia.com/terms/o/outstandingshares.asp).
+Any stock dividends or splits that occur must be reflected in the calculation of the weighted average number of [[shares outstanding]](https://www.investopedia.com/terms/o/outstandingshares.asp).
 Some data sources simplify the calculation by using the number of shares outstanding at the end of a period.

 ## Example of EPS